New Zealand women's national rugby sevens team: 2023–2024 Sevens Series season

 At the sixth tournament of the season, which was held in Hong Kong on 5–7 April 2024 New Zealand triumphed over United States 36–7 in the lopsided final assisted by three tries from Michaela Blyde.
 The tournament was notable for Blyde playing her fiftieth international tournament.
 New Zealand's path to the final was notable for them receiving their first pool stage defeat of the 2023–24 season when they were beaten 26–21 by France.

 Despite Sarah Hirini and Kelly Brazier still being unavailable due to injury New Zealand won all their matches at the seventh tournament of the season, which was held in Singapore on 3–5 May 2024.
 Despite Tyla King (née Nathan-Wong) and Shiray Kaka becoming unavailable following injuries in the quarter-final against Great Britain, the team still had the depth to triumph in the final over Australia 31–21, assisted by three tries from Michaela Blyde.
 This allowed Blyde to increase her score of three tries in a world series final to six.
 Jorja Miller was named player of the final.
 The tournament was notable for Portia Woodman-Wickliffe scoring her 250th try during the game against Ireland, plus she also scored a try in the final, bringing her up to a record 36 tries in Sevens finals, ahead of Blyde with 32 and Charlotte Caslick next with 13.
 The points gained at Singapore allowed New Zealand to claim the Sevens league title for 2023–24 with 126 points from 36 wins (assisted by 192 tries) compared with Australia's 124 points from 34 wins (assisted by 185 tries).

 At the season's grand final held in Madrid on 31 May–2 June 2024, New Zealand lost to Canada in pool play but wins against Great Britain and the USA were sufficient to allow them to progress to the semi-finals where they lost during the last minute to Australia, 19–21.
 In the playoff for third they beat Canada 26-14 and thus avoided this tournament being the first time that they would have lost three games at a tournament since Houston 2013.
-The tournament was notable for Stacey Waaka scoring her one hundredth try in the seven series during the game against Great Britain.
+The tournament was notable for Stacey Waaka scoring her one hundredth try in the Sevens Series during the game against Great Britain.